tatiananantes/skills-workshops/test_driven_development/tdd_simple/README.md

 Let's try a different approach.
 This time, we do not have any written code yet, but only specifications in plain English:

 We need a class `PhoneChecker` to check phone numbers.
-This class has only one method `check` that takes a phone number, it should return *false* if at least one of those conditions is true:
+This class has only one method `check` that takes a phone number, it should return *false* if *at least one of these* conditions is true:
   * the phone number is `nil`
+  * the phone number is not an instance of the `String` class
   * the phone number contains something else than digits
   * the phone number is shorter than 8 characters, or longer than 10.